jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

 We can also pull from other sources as well.
 In Docker hub, there is this notion of namespaces.
 What this simply means is that some Docker accounts, most likely huge companies or other established developers, have a first class namespace status.
 This means that the name of their repository is absolute.
 A good example is `ubuntu`---`ubuntu:latest` is a valid name of an image.

 For third party or individual developers like us, however, the namespace becomes slightly different.
 For example, to pull from Poulton's repository on Docker hub, we need to reference his image as :`nigelpoulton/tu-demo:v2`.
-For me, it woulld be `jaketae/repo_title: tag`.
+For me, it would be `jaketae/repo_title: tag`.
 Note that the name of the Docker repository is effectively the name of the image.

 ```
 ! docker image pull ubuntu:latest